littlehadi/Lab2_300028268_300036342/README.md

 by [Timothy C. Lethbridge](http://www.eecs.uottawa.ca/~tcl) and [Robert Laganière](http://www.eecs.uottawa.ca/~laganier).

-# Lab 2 (given as Assignment 1)
+# Lab 2 (to introduce Assignment 1)

 Assignment Submission before September 28, 9:30am using [BrightSpace](https://uottawa.brightspace.com/)

-During the lab 2, you will start working on your assignment 2.
+During the lab 2, you will start working on your assignment 1.
 The TA will explain how to setup your environment, how to measure the execution time of a Java program and HOW TO DEBUG!
 You can clone this repository using the following command:

 ```